Art-n-MathS/PlotToSat/README.md

 for the exported feature vectors, (c) the index where processing of plots will stop.
 For example, if min=300 and max=600, plots at indices 300 through 599 will be processed.
 Index 300 is included, while index 600 is excluded.
-Please note that [this command does not create subgroups]{.underline}.
+Please note that **this command does not create subgroups**.
 Therefore, if multiple commands fail you need to divide the data into subgroups manually and run the command multiple times.
 An example is given below: